funcool/promesa/doc/user-guide.md

 ;; => 85
 ```

-The `let` macro behaves identically to the `let` with the exception
+The `let` macro behaves identically to Clojure's `let` with the
-that it always return a promise.
-If an error occurs at any step, the
+exception that it always returns a promise.
+If an error occurs at any
-entire composition will be short-circuited, returning exceptionally
+step, the entire composition will be short-circuited, returning
-resolved promise.
+exceptionally resolved promise.

-Under the hood, the previous `let` macro evalutes to something like
+Under the hood, the `let` macro evalutes to something like this:
-this:

 ```clojure
 (p/then (sleep-promise 42)